UKCAT/UCAT Test Guide: 4 Secrets to UKCAT Success 2023

 What is the UKCAT exam and what is it used for?

-The UKCAT (United Kingdom Clinical Aptitude Test) is the exam you need to pass if you want to study medicine or dentistry at most UK universities.
+The UKCAT (United Kingdom Clinical Aptitude Test) or UCAT (University Clinical Aptitude Test) is the exam you need to pass if you want to study medicine or dentistry at most universities.

 This is a test of aptitude and professional behaviour, not medical knowledge.